suyuesususu/MLC-Seq/README.md

 ### Requirements
 1. You must have Python3, Python version 3.5+ is required.
 Please download the python file and follow the instruction for installation. (https://www.python.org/downloads/)
 2. Clone this repository.
-This project is downloaded and unzipped.
+Click the green button "Code" and click the "Download ZIP" button.
+Unzip the file.
    In MacOS system, the path of the project is ~/Downloads/MLC-Seq-main.
 In Windows system, the path of the project is C:\MLC-Seq-main.
 ### Environment